Free State of Costa Rica: Background

-Costa Rica as a member state of the Central American Federation was officially named the State of Costa Rica as established on the Fundamental Law of the State of Costa Rica.
+Costa Rica, as a member state of the Central American Federation, was officially named the State of Costa Rica as established on the Fundamental Law of the State of Costa Rica.
 As a federal state, Costa Rica was an active member of the Federation respecting the federal laws and electing its representatives to the Federal level.
-However, with the start of the civil war among Guatemala, Honduras and El Salvador, Costa Rica enacted the Aprilia Law, allowing itself to remain autonomous until constitutional order was restored.
+However, with the start of the civil war among Guatemala, Honduras, and El Salvador, Costa Rica enacted the Aprilia Law, allowing itself to remain autonomous until constitutional order was restored.

-After Francisco Morazán’s victory in the civil war and despite still having the Aprilia Law in function, Costa Rica makes an election for its seats on the Federal Congress electing Félix Romero Menjíbar and Juan Diego Bonilla Nava as deputies and Marquis Manuel María de Peralta and José Francisco Peralta as senators.
+After Francisco Morazán’s victory in the civil war and despite still having the Aprilia Law in function, Costa Rica held an election for its seats on the Federal Congress, electing Félix Romero Menjíbar and Juan Diego Bonilla Nava as deputies and Marquis Manuel María de Peralta and José Francisco Peralta as senators.
 Bonilla even acted as President of the Federal Congress.
-Morazán would be elected President in the 1830 Central American federal election and the Central American Supreme Court requested Costa Rica to abrogate the Aprilia Law, which Costa Rica's state congress did on February 3, 1831.
+Morazán was elected President in the 1830 Central American federal election, and the Central American Supreme Court requested Costa Rica to abrogate the Aprilia Law, which Costa Rica's state congress did on February 3, 1831.

-However, after Colombia's annexation of the Costa Rican territory of Bocas del Toro (modern day Panama) without receiving federal help, sympathy for the Federation decreased.
-Finally on May 30, 1838 the Federal Congress allowed the dissolution of the Federal Republic by letting each of the member states to “organized according to their will” which essentially ended the Federation.
+However, after Colombia's annexation of the Costa Rican territory of Bocas del Toro (modern day Panama), without receiving federal help, sympathy for the Federation decreased.
+Finally, on May 30, 1838, the Federal Congress allowed the dissolution of the Federal Republic by letting each of the member states to be “organized according to their will”, which essentially ended the Federation.